fkie-cad/s-chat/README.md

 The hash (sha256) of the certificate is also displayed with the connection info in the message output.
 This should by verified by calculating and comparing the hash with the comunication partner or sharing it in advance.
 By passing the command line option `/d` the directory where the certificates are saved may be changed.

-The command line/config file only option will soon be settable in the app as well, by providing a Settings window.

 An example .config is located in [res/.config.example](res/.config.example).